Sick of looking for plus size wetsuits for women?

 This website is part of a Spanish group of websites offering everything you might ever need for any sort of water activity.

-This range is currently out of stock but I’m including it in case the fact it sold out in a hot minute persuades Sainsburys to restock plus size wetsuits for women up to a size 26.
+This range of Sainsburys plus size wetsuits is currently out of stock.
+I’m including it in case the fact it sold out in a hot minute persuades Sainsburys to restock plus size wetsuits for women up to a size 26.
 Are you listening Sainsbury’s?

 The Banana Bite range is actually made by TWF, one of the country’s biggest suppliers of wetsuits.
 While standard TWF sizing only goes to a 16/18, the Banana Bite range is available in up to a size 26.
 There are short and long versions available and the quality is pretty decent.
 I bought a size 18/20 and it was a pretty tight squeeze on my chest, so I feel like these are sized on the smaller side.

-There are a few plus size wetsuits for women on Amazon, but it’s important to know what you’re looking for.
-In some ranges that XXL might be a size 14, or it might be a 20.
+There are a few plus size wetsuits for women on Amazon, but it’s important to know what you’re looking for and CHECK sizing for each specific brand.
+In some brands an XXL might be a size 14, or it might be a 20.
 You need to do your research:

 If, like me, you are different sizes on the top and bottom half then wetsuits are a nightmare to buy.
 I have to buy plus size to accommodate my chest, but it does mean suits are often looser on my bottom half.